davidwrede/chef-web-docs-1/step_resource/step_resource_dsc_script_configuration_name.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_dsc_script_configuration_name

 The following example shows how to specify custom configuration data using the ``configuration_name`` property.
-For example, the following |windows powershell| script defines the ``vi`` configuration:
+For example, the following Windows PowerShell script defines the ``vi`` configuration:

 .. code-block:: powershell